Business Automation

 Business Automation (also known as "Business Process Automation" or "BPA") systematically replaces manual processes with intelligent rules-driven automation, just-in-time analytics, and open collaboration.
 Often this is achieved with business automation software and similar tools.

 The technology allows organizations to streamline processes typically handled by employees.
 For example, companies can use it to automate tasks associated with onboarding new hires.
-Other uses for business application processes include managing account payable transactions and managing approvals for business contracts.
+Other uses for business application processes include managing accounts payable transactions and managing approvals for business contracts.

 Processes that fit the bill for transformation into an automation workflow include: